rhysseddon/Flags-Quiz-MS2-Project-/README.md

 - Javascript: Used to add the games interactive features.

 ### Libraries
-- Bootstrap 4 : Used for the start and end modals and used the bootstap grid system for responsiveness of the header.
+- Bootstrap 4 : Used for the start and end modals and used the Bootstrap grid system for responsiveness of the header.

-- JQuery: Used to simplify to HTML DOM tree traversal and manupulation as well as event handling and CSS animation.
+- JQuery: Used to simplify to HTML DOM tree traversal and manipulation as well as event handling and CSS animation.

 ### IDE And Version Control
 - Gitpod: Used as IDE environment.

-- Git: Used for verion control.
+- Git: Used for version control.

-- Github: Used for verion control and hosting.
+- Github: Used for version control and hosting.

 ### Tools
 - [Google fonts](http://Fonts.google.com) - Used to obtain the Cinzel font.